-Upon check-in, guests will receive limited edition orange Halloween wolf ears — perfect for Spooktacular selfies.
-Halloween crafts and activities are held throughout the day leading up to Trick-or-Treat Trail, during which costumed children can follow the trail map to discover the location strategically placed trick-or-treat stations.
+Upon check-in, guests will receive limited edition orange Halloween wolf ears — perfect for spooktacular selfies.
+Halloween crafts and activities are held throughout the day leading up to Trick-or-Treat Trail, during which costumed children can follow the trail map to discover the locations of strategically placed trick-or-treat stations.

 Later, families can gather around in the lodge’s cozy fireplace and listen to hair raising tales during the Spooktacular Story Time.
 Finally, kids are encouraged to get the last of their wiggles out during the late-night Monster Bash Dance Party which will have them ready to retire to their wolf den for the night.

 As if these activities and the giant waterpark aren’t enough to keep little ones busy, the resort also features a four-story outdoor Howlers Peak Ropes Course, the Howl at the Moon Glow Golf course, the massive Northern Lights Arcade, a make-your-own stuffed animal Creation Station, and an interactive resort-wide magic wand-enabled role playing game known as MagiQuest.